Donrafaeli/mind-palace/content/_index.md

 # Mind Palace

+Less online garden and more excuse for a full stack web development project.
-An attempt to centralize my thoughts and interests; to relate the seemingly unrelated.
-The intent is to clear and organize thought patterns and recombine them in interesting ways.
+An attempt to clear and organize thought patterns and recombine them in interesting ways.

 ## Proclamation